WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/d.md

 ## deactivate

 Avoid using.
-Instead, use *turn off*.
+Instead, use *turn off* or a contextually relevant term.

 See also [turn on, turn off](https://make.wordpress.org/docs/style-guide/word-list/t/#turn-on-turn-off).